 Under the arrangements, the Mayor has the power to give directions and guidance to the London Fire Commissioner relating to the exercise of their functions.
 The London Fire Commissioner's appointed statutory deputy is the Deputy Commissioner and Director of Operations.
 The Mayor has also appointed a Deputy Mayor for Fire and Resilience to exercise some function of the Mayor relating to fire and rescue.
-The governance changes arising from the Act came into effect on 1 April 2018.
+These governance arrangements came into effect on 1 April 2018.